MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 4. Check how the transfer is going: `make check-main-transfer`
 5. Terminate the transfer when there are no messages left: `make stop-main-transfer`

+## Let's simulate a typical blue/green deployment
 To transfer messages from one cluster to another we used [Shovel plugin](https://www.rabbitmq.com/shovel.html).
-We can configure the shovel to delete itself when it empties the source queue.
-This is pretty convenient unless we know that there won't be further messages coming in onto the queue.
-Imagine a situation where we are transferring all the messages but we leave some producer applications running.
-It could happen that the shovel terminates and deletes itself and later on a message comes in from those publisher applications.
-For this reason, we preferred to leave the decision to delete the shovel to the operator/end-user.
+We can configure the **shovel plugin** to delete itself when it empties the source queue.
+This is pretty convenient because we don't need to delete them however we have to be certain there wont be further messages coming in.

-To demonstrate this last situation we just described follow this steps:
+Imagine a blue/green deployment where we prefer to move consumer applications and then producers.
+In this scenario, producers will be until the last minute publishing messages.
+Furthermore, we do not want to wait until publisher applications are moved to start transferring messages.
+So the sequence is as follows:

-1. Start the producer and consumer apps in the main site:
+1. Let's bring up the "blue" deployment on the main site.
+Start the producer and consumer apps in the main site:
   ```
   make start-main-consumer
   make start-main-producer
   ```
   Check in the [management ui](http://localhost:15672/#/login/admin/admin) of the main site that there are messages being published and consumed.
-2. Stop the consumer in the main site and start it in the dr site:
+2. Let's initiate blue/green deployment.
+Stop the consumer in the main site and start it in the dr site:
   ```
   make stop-main-consumer
   make start-dr-consumer